Cordeltadigital/react-forms/README.md

 All `props` passed to components are passed to underlying HTML elements.

+### Submit Semantics

-The Submit `onSubmit` and Button `onClick` handlers are passed an object containing validated form values. `onSubmit` is only called if validation passes.
+The Submit `onSubmit` and Button `onClick` handlers are passed an object containing form values:

 ```json
 {